This topic describes ways to create, view, drop, and edit a table in a database with the help of dbForge Studio.

 To edit a table and view changes:

-4. Click the Script Changes button to view changes.
+Click Script Changes to view changes.

 Note

-If you modify column names, a message asking if refactoring should be used, will appear.
+If you modify column names, a message asking if refactoring should be used will appear.